DEQ Main Menu

 Allows a local county that imposes a local emissions-compliance fee to use revenues generated from the fee to promote programs to maintain national ambient air quality standards (NAAQS).

 Restricts the authority of a county to exempt a motor vehicle from an emissions test, requires a visual inspection of emissions equipment for a diesel-powered motor vehicle with a gross vehicle rating of 14,000 pounds or less manufactured after 1997, and requires a computerized emissions inspection for a diesel-powered motor vehicle manufactured after 2007 with a gross vehicle rating of 14,000 pounds or less.
+A legislative body of a county required under federal law to use a motor-vehicle emissions inspection and maintenance program may exempt from an emissions-inspection program a diesel-powered motor vehicle with a gross-vehicle-weight rating of more than 14,000 pounds or model year 1997 or older.
 The bill takes effect on January 1, 2018.